Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 We live in the age of 'Hype'.
 And we have for so long, the plain unadulterated truth would probably sound strange to us.
 Even the adjectives we use cannot be taken literally.

 A great way to save money is to research what you are buying first even if it is something simple like a coffee pot.
 You would be so surprised to see how many deals you can find online.

 We live in a small town with limited shopping.
 The nearest bulk shopping is 115 miles away.
 My friends and I take turns making the round trip and go in on purchases of paper towels and other disposables.

 Maybe not a new idea but I think it 's a money saver.
 Make 2 shopping lists.
 First is considered a monthly list, in which items like; paper towels, TP, soap and other household items purchased, and a second weekly list for food items only.

 To cut down on buying items you already have, create an inventory list for the bathroom, kitchen and pantry.
 Create two columns.
 Column 1 is to list the items you like to have on hand and column 2 is to check off when you run out of an item.

 When I need to buy dish liquid or any cleaner for that matter, I don't just grab any bottle.
 I will look at all the bottles on the shelf and pick the one that is the fullest.
-Because if you pay attention there are some bottles that are fuller then others.
-That's how I get the most for my money.

 I have hated going to the grocery store recently.
 I keep getting depressed with the high prices!
 I went today after I went for my morning walk at the track.
 I continued to listen to my music with one earpiece of my iPod in.